webw1zard9/inventorymgmt/README.md

     DB_USERNAME=
     DB_PASSWORD=

+Update any other configuration settings in the .env file, such as the email driver, email host, email address, etc You can also set 'Product Types' and 'Product Unit of Measure'

+    PRODUCT_TYPES=Product,Service
+    PRODUCT_UOM=Unit,Dozen

 Install Composer dependencies.
 The database will be migrated after dependencies are installed.

     $ composer install

+On some VPS/Cloud servers the `storage` folder may not be writable.
+If you experience issues, create the necessary folders and assign the correct permissions:

+    $ mkdir -p ./storage/framework/sessions storage/framework/views storage/framework/cache/data
+    $ chmod -R 775 ./storage
+    $ composer install

 Install Node dependencies

     $ npm install

-On some VPS/Cloud servers the `storage` folder may not be writable.
-To fix this issue, run the following command:

-    $ chmod -R 775 ./storage

-Generate an app encryption key

-    $ php artisan key:generate

-Migrate the database
+Migrate the database (This might have already been done when Composer dependencies were installed)

     $ php artisan migrate

-(Optional): Populate the database with seed data
+Populate the database with seed data.
+This will create a user allowing you to login to the application

     $ php artisan db:seed

-Publish all the livewire assets
+On some servers the live wire assets need to be published

     $ php artisan livewire:publish

-Compile the CSS and JS files
+Compile the CSS and JS files for development

     $ npm run dev

 Start the local development server

     $ php artisan serve

+For production, run the following command to minify the CSS and JS files

+    $ npm run prod

 You can now access the server at http://localhost:8000